eleme/thrift-tracker/README.md

-## thriftpy-like tracker for golang
+## [thriftpy](https://github.com/eleme/thriftpy/tree/develop/thriftpy/contrib/tracking)-like tracker for golang

+Only support request header currently, response header is not so useful as request header.

+Unlike example/, always client/processor factory to avoid state race.

 ### Requirements